jessetane/queue/readme.md

 ### `q.emit('success', result, job)`
 After a job executes its callback.

+### `q.emit('pending', pendingNumber, concurrencyValue, jobsLength)`
+After add job which will be waiting to execution.

 ### `q.emit('error', err, job)`
 After a job passes an error to its callback.